Fabiola Bawden, Community Organizer, Civil Rights

 Rachel LaZar, Executive Director

 Rachel is a Native of Albuquerque, where the majority of her family resides.
-After graduating from the University of New Mexico, she went on to co-found Enlace Comunitario, a domestic violence organization which serves the Spanish speaking community in Central New Mexico, with the goal of bridging the gap between direct services, advocacy, and community organizing.
+After graduating from the University of New Mexico, she went on to co-found Enlace Comunitario, a domestic violence organization which serves the Spanish-speaking community in Central New Mexico, with the goal of bridging the gap between direct services, advocacy, and community organizing.
 Out of Enlace Comunitario, El CENTRO de Igualdad y Derechos was born in order to address the broader systemic and institutional barriers faced by the Latino immigrant community in Albuquerque.
-Under Rachel’s leadership, El CENTRO has grown a membership of over 2500 and plays a key role in garnering support for comprehensive immigration reform and administrative relief, in combating deportation enforcement programs in Albuquerque, and in improving conditions for workers through minimum wage and and anti-wage theft initiatives.
+Under Rachel’s leadership, El CENTRO has grown a membership of over 2500 and plays a key role in garnering support for comprehensive immigration reform and administrative relief, in combating deportation enforcement programs in Albuquerque, and in improving conditions for workers through minimum wage and anti-wage theft initiatives.